Serie A news: AC Milan sack Giampaolo four months after appointment | Goal.com

 That win over Genoa was preceded by three consecutive defeats, with Milan falling to city rivals Inter before also losing to Torino and Fiorentina.

-With the international break now having arrived, Milan will have nearly two weeks to search for a new manager to take over from Giampaolo.
+With the arrival of the international break, Milan will have nearly two weeks to search for a new manager to take over from Giampaolo.

 Luciano Spalletti, who left Inter at the end of last season and was replaced by Antonio Conte, has been mentioned as a possible candidate.

-Stefano Pioli, who most recently managed at Fiorentina, is also considered a possible successor for Giampaolo, as is former Roma and Marseille manager Rudi Garcia.
+Stefano Pioli, who most recently managed at Fiorentina, is also considered a possible successor for Giampaolo, as is former Roma and Marseille head coach Rudi Garcia.

 AC Milan finished fifth last season, but lost their place in the Europa League due to a violation of UEFA's Financial Fair Play rules.